 266 St. Margaret Street, Charleston, South Carolina

-Irving referred to the house as The Grove and divided his time between there and Jamaica, where he managed Ironshore - his family's sugar plantation.
-The Grove provided Irving with an elegant home where he kept his racehorses, but as a farm it ran at a loss of some £200 a year.
-In 1796, Irving's brother, Jacob Aemilius Irving (1767-1816) - then living at Corbett House - sold this "very worthless place" on his brother's behalf to Captain Joseph Vesey (1747-1835), for "£800 down and his bond for £400 more, payable in one year".
+Irving referred to the house as "The Grove" and divided his time between here and Jamaica, where he managed "Ironshore" - his family's sugar plantation.
+The Grove provided him with an elegant home where he kept his racehorses, but as a farm it ran at a loss of some £200 a year.
+In 1796, his brother, Jacob Aemilius Irving - then living at Corbett House - sold this "very worthless place" on his brother's behalf to Captain Joseph Vesey (1747-1835), for "£800 down and his bond for £400 more, payable in one year".

 "As Exotic a Household as that of Edmund Dantes"....

 In 1881, one year after Arthur Rose's death, his heirs sold the farm (then 33-acres with 14-acres of marsh) for $12,000 to Frederick Wilhelm Wagener (1832-1921).
 Wagener was a highly successful and hugely popular German retail merchant whose store - the Wagener Building - can still be seen at 161 East Bay Street.
 He maintained a private racetrack on the property and as President of the South Carolina & West Indian Exposition, he remodelled the house for its use in 1902 and built a number of further outbuildings.
 President Theodore Roosevelt was among the visitors to the Exposition and had dinner in the house.